 Other

-Your provider will prepare a personalized plan for you after each visit including a diagnosis, recommendation, prescriptions and resources for additional reading.
+Your provider will prepare a personalized plan for you after each visit including appointment details and resources for additional reading.

 Have questions about your medical insurance?
 Notice new symptoms?
 Your Care Coordinator and doctor are available to talk using secure, HIPAA-compliant chat.